Sèvres: The Maison des Jardies

 The Maison des Jardies is the home of Balzac, Corot and Gambetta who died there on 31 December 1882.

 This house, located 14 Avenue Gambetta, had been bought by Balzac, which he occupied from 1837 to 1840, and was then leased by Gambetta in 1878.

 National Ceramic Museum

-Founded in 1824 by Alexandre Brongniart, director of the Manufacture nationale de Sèvres, under the name of Ceramic and Vitric Museum.
-Anxious to present the history of the techniques of ceramics and vitreous materials, through the world and eras, the latter was one of the collections of ceramics of the most varied.
-The Museum brings together an exceptional selection of pottery, ceramics and porcelain.
+The National Ceramic Museum was founded in 1824 by Alexandre Brongniart, director of the Manufacture nationale de Sèvres, first named Ceramic and Vitric Museum.
+Anxious to present the history of the techniques of ceramics and vitreous materials, through the world and eras, the latter was one of the collections of ceramics with the most variety.
+The Museum now brings together a varied selection of pottery, ceramics and porcelain.